 Disclaimer: This is a pretty important bit.
-I was contacted by the CEO of Precision Translation Tools Pte Ltd (now Slate Rocks!
-LLC) on 18 May 2017 to participate in their blogging translator review program.
+I was contacted by the CEO of Slate Rocks LLC on 18 May 2017 to participate in their blogging translator review program.
 I established immediately that I do not endorse or disavow products and that my time to experiment with it was limited, which was accepted.

 Ultimately, this resulted in me only using the software for a short fraction of the 45-trial period given.
 I am also not an MT expert, and just took upon myself to test it where I thought I could leverage the most out of this resource.

 Also, for clarification – this program offers as an incentive a free license of their Slate Desktop package.
 Since I was unable to comply with their exact terms of the review program (see final notes), I expect the license will be terminated, and will request for it to be so.